Single stocks#

 An EquityUniverseFilter object takes a string representing an equity index identifier:

-equity_filter = sig.EquityUniverseFilter('SPX INDEX')
+equity_filter = sig.EquityUniverseFilter("SPX INDEX")

 The universe_ids() method returns a list of index constituent IDs, which represent the universe at a point in time: